 Hunters and Shooters Society of Australia has access to Gel Blaster fields within South East Queensland and hold Gel Blaster matches throughout the year.
 Your $35 yearly membership fee gives you a reasonable reason and access to our public liability insurance cover.
 Game fees are additional.

 We hold a $20 million dollar public liability Insurance cover for our members, who are taking part in Gel Blaster matches, whilst following our rules with a current deed of assumption of risk signed by the member.

 We are able to fulfil the requirements of a genuine reason to own Gel Blasters with the new Queensland legislation that took effect in February 2021.

-The new laws require people to be able to prove a reasonable excuse to own/posses a gel blaster.
+The new laws require people to be able to prove a reasonable reason to own/posses a gel blaster.

 Although being a member of HSSA or any other club is not a legal requirement.
-Your HSSA membership will meet all of the requirements for your reasonable excuse.
+Your HSSA membership will meet all of the requirements for your reasonable reason.

 Below link to a news clip in regards to the law change for gel blasters.

 Below is a short clip outline the benefits of joining HSSA Queensland Gel Blaster Club.

 There is a new safety framework for replicas, including gel blasters that closely resemble firearms.